CSaratakij/MainBlog/content/projects/Doppelganger.md

 physics engine and roll your own based on the specific need of your current project.

-All the physics based platformer suffer from the floatlyness in which is the feeling of not in control of the character.
+All the physics based platformer suffer from the floatlyness in which is the feeling of not in control of character.

 Making the tight platformer controls by based around the physics engine it's just a brute force process of tweaking a multiple parameters of the physics engine to get the result closest to what you want.